touray/frontend/src/scss/README.md

 ### Development Usage

-The following commands can be run in the frontend directory during development:
+The following commands can be run in the frontend directory during development.
+An optional `--prod` flag can be appended to run for production environments, defaults to development.

 - ```$ gulp``` Runs the default tasks
 - ```$ gulp js-lint``` Lints JS files